rpythoud/datapros2023/index.md

     <img src="./img/gilles_percentage_male.png" alt="plot" style="width: 80%; margin: auto; display: block;">
 </div>

-We'll then proceed by analyzing the distribution of gender but only by keeping the 20% most successful movies, both in terms of box office and ratings.
+We'll then proceed by aggregating the distribution of gender for each decade but by keeping only the actors that featured in the 20% most successful movies, both in terms of box office and ratings.
 This could uncover different significant observations.
-Both plots are very similar, which suggests again that the overlap between good ratings and high revenues is significant.
+Overall, both plots look very similar, which suggests again that the overlap between good ratings and high revenues is significant and that the difference between the two subsets is minimal.
+Although the plots suffer minor fluctuations, we can mention the predominance of male characters through the cinematographic history.
+This sets the stage for more complex analysis, potentially exploring factors influencing these trends.

 <div style="text-align: center;">
     <img src="./img/gilles_20_percent_rating_revenue.png" alt="plot" style="width: 100%; margin: auto; display: block;">